simonMoisselin/NeuralChess/README.md

-# Introduction
+# Main goal
-This project takes a picture of a chessboard and identify the configuration of the board using an end-to-end neural network.
+The goal of this project is to take a picture of a chessboard and identify the configuration of the board using an end-to-end neural network.
 This approcach can be re-used for any board games (Go, puissance-4, dominos, poker...)

-# Getting started
-## Installation

-## Demo
-1. where to put your data
-2. Which script you need to run
-3.

-## Train your own
+# Current work : Image segmentation

+Open the notebook model_testing for the results.